banner

 Given an integer array nums, in which exactly two elements appear only once and all the other elements appear twice.
 Find the two elements that appear only once.

-Let's assume that the two elements that appear only once are denoted as "a" and "b".
-Using the approach from the first problem, we can easily calculate the result of a^b.
-But how do we find "a" and "b" separately?
+Let's assume that the two elements that appear only once are a and b.
+Using the approach from the first problem, we can easily find the result of a^b.
+But how do we find a and b separately?

 Note: To understand the following code, you need to know: